MichaelBelousov/javascript-int64-benchmarks/README.md

 tuning have already optimized down.

-This benchmark tries to capture the performance of various 64-bit integer implementations in JavaScript to see if BigInt has caught up, and how it compares to many other ways to shoving a 64-bit integer into JavaScript.
+This benchmark tries to capture the performance of various 64-bit integer implementations in JavaScript to see if BigInt has caught up, and how it compares to many other ways of shoving a 64-bit integer into JavaScript.

 Goals are:

 - measure performance accurately in the V8 JavaScript engine
 - measure performance of marshalling various JavaScript representations of Int64 through native bindings
-- use idiomatic code for storing Int64 in JavaScript values.
+- use idiomatic code for storing Int64 in JavaScript values

 ## The latest results